saemscode/CEKA/README.md

 # 🇰🇪 CEKA – Civic Education Kenya App

-**CEKA** (Civic Education Kenya App) is a community-led, open-source platform designed to bridge Kenya's civic knowledge gap.
-Our goal is to empower citizens—especially youth—with accessible, accurate, and relatable civic education that inspires participation and accountability.
+**CEKA** (Civic Education Kenya App) is a community-led open-source platform built to bridge the civic knowledge gap and empower Kenyan citizens with accessible, accurate, and engaging civic education.

 ---